gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 Ok.
 The small header above don't have a huge impact on compile time, the header only contained preprocessor directive to change it's state by defining some macros.
-For whole libraries, compile time will be negatively affected.
+For whole libraries, compile time will be negatively affected... right?
-It will break the purpose of modules by making every modular translation unit including the same code over and over.
+Well, making every modular translation unit including the same code over and over kind of break the purpose of modules.
 It may work, but would not by optimal.
-A better for external libraries would be to do something like that:
+A better for external libraries would be to create a module interface for the library:

 ```c++
 // sdl.ixx